Navya-Verma11/PlayIt/README.md

-# PlayIt
+# Ploadnplay

-PlayIt is a media upload and streaming platform that enables users to upload, store, and stream media files through an intuitive and modern web interface.
+Ploadnplay is a media upload and streaming platform that enables users to upload, store, and stream media files through an intuitive and modern web interface.

 ---